ara-mishra/internship_project/README.md

 API_KEY = "your_api_key_here"

+Replace path for MP3 file accordingly

 Run all cells in the notebook to:
 - Upload the .mp3 file
-- Transcribe it using AssemblyAI
+- Transcribe and classify sentiment using AssemblyAI
 - Save the transcript to a DataFrame and Excel file

-Emotion & Sentiment Classification
+Emotion Classification
 1. Copy transcript sentences into a new Excel file
 2. Use an AI tool like ChatGPT or Claude
 3. Ask: